mgschwan/viture_virtual_display/README.md

 ### Testing without HDMI

-For testing purposes you can run it on a laptop with a webcam but that does not provide you with a virtual display.
+For testing purposes you can run it on a laptop with a webcam.

 ## Dependencies